s-bano/Fast-Protein-Crystal-detection-and-classification-using-Detectron2-and-gaussian-mixture-models/README.md

 ## 📝 Crystal Detection Training

+[here](https://drive.google.com/file/d/1hAQAWmmDCPmKggARMJYlSXfMqIOfNMTI/view?usp=sharing) is the link to the orginal dataset of non-labelized images.

 ### Requirements

 - Python >= 3.12 - Needed for everything from dataset creation to process images.